 Karen Ducey is a documentary and commercial photographer based out of Seattle, WA.
 With over 20 years professional experience she has produced news, sports, feature, portraits and business assignments for print and online clients.
 She excels at meeting urgent deadlines, enterprising ideas, and dedicating time to long term projects.
-She has experience in all aspects of production whether on location or in the studio, high key or low key lighting, or photo and video editing skills.
+She has experience in all aspects of production, still or video, whether on location or in the studio.

 Her photography and multimedia work has been honored by the American Society of Newspaper Editors (ASNE) community service photojournalism award , DART Coverage of Trauma, Casey Medals for Meritorious Journalism on Children & Families, Best of the West, Newspaper Press Photographer’s Association-Best of Photojournalism, Society of Press Journalists, Society for News Design, and nominated for a Pulitzer Prize.

-She is a current member of the Newspaper Press Photographer Association, the Zino Society, Investigative Reporters and Editors, Online Journalist Association, the American Society of Picture Professionals and Hub Seattle for social entrepreneurs, from where she operates her photography business out of Pioneer Square in downtown Seattle.
+She is a current member of the Newspaper Press Photographer Association, the Zino Society, Investigative Reporters and Editors, Online Journalist Association, the American Society of Picture Professionals, Society of Professional Journalists, and Hub Seattle for social entrepreneurs, from where she operates her photography business out of Pioneer Square in downtown Seattle.
+Last year she served as Creative Lead for the Social Venture Partners' SVP Fast Pitch Seattle.

 In 2005 she began a weekly photo column that ran in the P-I's metro section for a year.
 It has since moved exclusively online, where it is independently managed at AnExtraordinaryTime.com